How does monetary policy affect income inequality in Japan? Evidence from grouped data: Introduction

 Our main results are as follows.
 First, we find that the effect of monetary policy on income inequality depends on the household under consideration.
-A monetary tightening leads to an increase in income inequality through the job destruction channel and a loss in external competitiveness considering households whose head is employed.
-For a broader measure of income that also covers households that are unemployed or retired, both channels are not effective.
-Here the tax inflation channel leads to a decrease in inequality.
-We also show that the proposed estimation framework leads to more informative inference compared to the frequently used two-step estimation approach that treats the measure of inequality and the dynamics of the macroeconomy separately.
+A monetary tightening leads to a decrease in inequality if we consider a broader measure of income that also covers households that are unemployed or retired.
+The Gini decreases since the monetary tightening leads to more unemployment and worse borrowing conditions.
+Both affect rather the employed households which -- compared to the unemployed / retired -- makes income more equal.
+The same channels are at play if we consider the sub-sample of households whose head is employed.
+However, here, more unemployment and tighter financing conditions lead to more inequality since it affects poorer households -- in that sample -- more strongly.
+A counterfactual analysis corroborates that monetary policy transmits most strongly through the unemployment rate and long-term interest rates, while other potential transmission channels such as through inflation or the exchange rate are less important.
+Our results are robust to different ways of identifying the monetary policy shock and more generally measures of monetary policy.

 The paper is structured as follows: The next section introduces the model, while section \ref{sec:data} summarizes the data.
 Section \ref{sec:emp} presents the main findings from the estimation, while section \ref{sec:concl} concludes.